 Shameless plug…

-Start here on Genetic Lifehacks for free information and analysis of your 23 and Me raw data:
+Start here on Genetic Lifehacks for research-backed information and analysis of your 23 and Me raw data:

-My goal is to curate the best research studies and explain the background science.
+My goal is simple: curate the best research studies and explain the background science.
 Then I show your genotype report and list actions that are based on research.

 For example, you can use your genetic data to find out about: